Appearance & Reality > The Lord Jesus Christ > Strong and weak

 4 for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.

-We have considered in the last message that a central theme of the epistle to the Ephesians is Paul’s deep concern for the fulfilment of God’s eternal purpose and the issues involved.
-In chapters 1 and 2 of Ephesians, Paul introduces the mystery and the summing up of all things in Christ, and mentions how God seeks to work out all things after the counsel of His will.
+In chapters 1 and 2 of Ephesians, Paul speaks about the mystery and the summing up of all things in Christ, and how God seeks to work out all things after the counsel of His will.
 He also speaks about what God has done and provided for us in the Lord Jesus Christ.
-Paul prays that our eyes may be enlightened to see these things.
-He tells us what we were before our conversion, how we walked according to the course of this world, and how we now have been saved through faith.
+Paul prays that the eyes of our heart may be enlightened to see these things.
+He tells us what we were before our conversion, how we walked according to the course of this world, and how we have been saved through faith.

-Fight the good fight of faith
+Fighting the good fight of faith

 An important aspect of being truly strong is to be competent in spiritual warfare - to be able to fight the good fight of faith.